Skip to main content

 For example:

-// it only returns feature flags, where visitor didn't get `off` variation
+// it only returns feature flags where visitors didn't get the `off` variation.

 getVisitorFeatureFlags('my_visitor').forEach(({ key }) => {

-// as `off` is already filtered out - I will never see
+// as `off` is already filtered out - visitors will never take part

-// visitor taking part in experiment, where `off` variation was allocated
+// in an experiment where the `off` variation was allocated.

 getFeatureFlagVariationKey('my_visitor', key);